Reduction Principles and the Stabilization of Closed Sets for Passive Systems: Solution of the set stabilization problem

-In this section we solve the set stabilization problem, Problem~\ref{prob:set_stabilization}, by presenting conditions that guarantee that a passivity-based controller of the form~\eqref{eq:passivity-based_feedback} makes $\Gamma$ stable, attractive, or semi-asymptotically stable for the closed-loop system.
-All results are straightforward consequences of the reduction principles presented in Section~\ref{sec:reduction}, and they rely on the next fundamental observation.
+We are now ready to solve the stabilization problem, by presenting conditions that guarantee that a passivity-based controller of the form~\eqref{eq:passivity-based_feedback} makes $\Gamma$ stable, attractive, or asymptotically stable for the closed-loop system.
+All results are straightforward consequences of the reduction principles presented in Section~\ref{sec:problems}, and they rely on the next fundamental observation, whose proof is found in~\cite{ElHMag09_2}.

 \begin{prop} Consider the passive system~\eqref{eq:sys} with a passivity-based feedback of the form~\eqref{eq:passivity-based_feedback}, and the set $\cO$ in Definition~\ref{defn:O}.
 Then, the set $\cO$ is locally stable near $\Gamma$ for the closed-loop system. \end{prop}